 0.1 Linear Feet

-Collection 386 is a small, single-file collection of materials accumulated by Thomas G. Lane, of Charlotte, NC.
-Most of the materials concern local history, such as the Mecklenburg Declaration of Independence, and the Museum of the New South.
+This collection is a small, single-file collection of materials accumulated by Thomas G. Lane, of Charlotte, NC.
+Most of the materials concern local history, such as the Mecklenburg Declaration of Independence and the Museum of the New South.
 This collection’s only photograph is a circuit photo of the Charlotte Police Department, dated 1949, that shows the entire police force.

 The collection is arranged chronologically.
 Oversize items are marked with an asterisk (*) and have been placed in oversize storage.